 African Information Ministers attending a conference in Ethiopia have visited an earth satellite station near the capital of Addis Ababa.

-African Information Ministers attending a conference in Ethiopia have visited an earth satellite station near the capital of Addis Ababa.
+Background: African Information Ministers attending a conference in Ethiopia have visited an earth satellite station near the capital of Addis Ababa.
 Government officials say the station will improve radically Ethiopia's communications with the rest of Africa and the world.

 SYNOPSIS: Due to open in June, the receiving station will handle telephone, television and telex messages, as well as other information.
 At first it will have 36 channels, later to be expanded to a hundred and twenty.